b00tc4mp/isdi-parttime-202303/staff/juan-ignacio-diaz/project/doc/README.md

 ##### Tasks

-- DONE build html
+- TODO build html
-- DONE build basic css
+- TODO build basic css
-- DONE implement register functionality
+- TODO implement register functionality
-- DONE implement login functionality
+- TODO implement login functionality
-- DONE implement home welcome functionality
+- TODO implement home welcome functionality

-#### Create a post and refresh posts
+#### Create and access a shared shopping list

-- Me as a user, I want to create a post with text and image
+- Me as a user, I want to create a shared shopping list, enter name list and request for addition user to shopping list.
-- Me as user, I want to see the list of created posts
+- Me as user, I want to see the list of shared shopping list and accept addition to shopping list.

 ##### Tasks

-- DONE implement plus button at the bottom of home (footer)
-- DONE implement modal window for creating a post (inputs: image, text)
-- DONE implement createPost logic to persist the info (image, text) in database
-- DONE implement retrievePosts logic to get all the posts from database
-- DONE implement a panel for listing posts in home

-#### Edit a post and refresh list

-- Me as user, I want to have the edit option (as a button) in any post that I created, open the Edit dialog with it, and save the changes in the post
+- TODO implement shared shopping list creation button.
+- TODO implement a list of shared shopping lists to which I can accept to access
+- TODO implement list of shared shopping lists in which I participate to access
+- TODO implement modal window of creation of shared shopping list with assignment of name, date of end and assignment of contacts who can participate
+- TODO implement shared shopping list modal window, will contain access to chat and shared shopping list and access to shared shopping list summary

+#### Add comment to chat
-- Me as user, I want to see the list of posts updated with the changes applied in any of my posts
+- Me as user, I want to add and view the comments of the users in the list

 ##### Tasks

-- DONE add edit button in all the posts that belong to the user that is connected (in the session)
-- DONE implement retrievePost logic to get the information of a post
-- DONE implement the modal window for editing a post (inputs: image, text) showing the current information of the post when opened
-- DONE implement updatePost logic to save the information of a post in db and mechanise in the edit post form submit
-- DONE add a call to refresh the posts list after saving the changes in the edited post
+- implement add comment
+- implement reviews comments

-#### Delete a post and refresh list
+#### Add product to the shared shopping list and update list

-- Me as user, I want to have the delete option (as a button) in any post tha I created, open a Delete dialog with it, and proceed to delete the post if accepted (or cancel it otherwise)
-- Me as user, I want to see the list of posts updated with the changes applied in any of my posts
+-I, as a user, want to insert products in the shared shopping list.
 ##### Tasks

-- DONE add delete button in all the posts that belong to the user that is connected (in the session)
+- TODO implement modal window to insert products with name, quantity, type of product, trade, comment

+#### Review shared shopping list

+- Me as user, I want to review the products in the shared shopping list.
+- Me as user, I want to filter by number of likes, product type, merchants, users, products purchased.

+##### Tasks

+- TODO implement modal window to review products.
+- TODO implement filter selector for review.
+- TODO implement edit and delete buttons.

+### Edit a product from the list and update list.

+-As a user, I want to be able to edit a product.

+##### Tasks

+- TODO implement modal window to edit a product name, quantity, type of product, trade, comment
+- TODO add refresh of the shared shopping list

+### Remove a product from the list and refresh list

+-As a user, I want to be able to delete a product with a delete control dialog.

+##### Tasks

-- DONE implement deletePost logic to remove a post from database
+- TODO implement deletion of a product
-- DONE implement the modal window for asking the user if she/he really wants to delete the post (two buttons: delete, cancel)
+- TODO implement modal window to accept the deletion of a product
-- DONE add a call to refresh the posts list after deleting the post
+- TODO add refreshing of the shared shopping list

-#### Migrate presentation layer to React

-- DONE migrate all pages and components to React